-1. The Council has a high proportion of 'non-traditional' housing stock: around 3,500 or 20% of the stock.
-Some of these properties have passed their design life and whilst still perfectly acceptable as accommodation (and in some cases very popular with tenants) consideration must be given to their remaining life and investment needs.
-In addition to this we are aware of certain issues with some types which need addressing over the next few years.
+- 1. The Council has a high proportion of 'non-traditional' housing stock: around 3,500 or 20% of the stock.
+Some of these properties have passed their design life and whilst still perfectly acceptable as accommodation (and in some cases very popular with tenants) consideration must also be given to their remaining life and investment needs.
+In addition to this we are aware of certain issues with some types of stock which need addressing over the next few years. - 2.
+The introduction of welfare reforms may lead to a change in demand for certain types of property; e.g. three bedroom properties may no longer be popular but demand may increase substantially for one and two bedroom properties.

-- 2. The introduction of welfare reforms may lead to a change in demand for certain types of property (e.g. three bedroom properties may no longer be popular but demand may increase substantially for two bedroom properties). - 3.
-Energy conservation and green issues will be very much at the forefront of any new legislation/standards from the government in terms of housing and this may present some major challenges.
+- 3. Energy conservation and green issues have long term benefits but present challenges to address in the short term.
 Potential issues arising from the Green Deal must be identified and strategies and policies agreed and implemented to deal with these issues.
 In addition we must be fully aware of, and make full use of, grants from utilities companies and other sources in order to fully maximise our budgets.
 Similarly we must consider and evaluate all new technologies in order to ensure we make sound investment decisions. - 4.
 The non-housing portfolio has suffered from under investment and severe lack of money to ensure properties are maintained to a good standard.
-As a result the approach to maintenance has been dealing with those items that would present a health and safety issue.
+As a result the approach to maintenance has been to mainly deal with those items that would present a health and safety issue.
 The current asset database is not effective due to out of date condition data, however, a programme of condition surveys is now under way that, over time, will address this.
-Looking ahead the budget for 2013/14 will improve the situation and does include modest budgets for asset improvements, reducing ongoing liabilities and acquisition of new assets to ensure an income stream is maintained. - 5.
-The non housing portfolio consists of a range of assets from medieval to modern, many of which require substantial maintenance and upkeep with a substantial repairs backlog. - 6.
+Looking ahead the budget for 2014/15 will improve the situation and does include modest budgets for asset improvements, reducing ongoing liabilities and acquisition of new assets to ensure an income stream is maintained. - 5.
+The non housing portfolio consists of a range of assets from medieval to modern, many of which require substantial maintenance and upkeep there being a substantial repairs backlog. - 6.
 Under the new financial rules governing local government accounting, there is an increasing requirement for repair and maintenance investment to be funded from revenue rather than capital funds.
 This puts increasing pressure on the ability of the council to ensure that its property portfolio is fit for purpose. - 7.
 A significant proportion of the asset base does not generate an income but provides essential operational land and buildings.
 Many are stewardship properties held by the City Council in a "heritage custodial", type role.
 There is also a significant portfolio of properties held for income purposes. - 8.
 However, growth in this income base is struggling to meet the requirements of the medium term financial strategy and this is an issue that needs to be addressed.
-This income is under stress from generally poor market conditions compounded by a sustained period of under investment.
+Although there are signs of economic recovery, this income is under stress from continuing poor market conditions compounded by a sustained period of under investment.
 The combination of circumstances is not uncommon across many local authorities.
 The disposal of surplus and/or underperforming assets provides capital receipts for investment but may also impact on income.
 There are, however, opportunities to re-invest capital receipts in new income generating assets.